-Under the terms of the company's financing arrangements, its parent, Osprey Acquisitions Limited (OAL) guarantees unconditionally and irrevocably all the company's borrowings.
-As the company does not operate separately to the OAL group (the Group headed by Osprey Acquisitions Limited), the directors have undertaken a detailed review of the ability of the OAL Group to meet its liabilities as they fall due for a period of at least 12 months from the date these financial statements are approved.
+Under the terms of the Company's financing arrangements, its parent, Osprey Acquisitions Limited (OAL) guarantees unconditionally and irrecoverably all the Company's borrowings.
+As the Company does not operate separately to the OAL group (the Group headed by Osprey Acquisitions Limited), the Directors have undertaken a detailed review of the OAL Group to meet its liabilities as they fall due for a period of at least 12 months from the date these financial statements are approved.